symc/reactnd-project-readable/frontend/README.md

 - 'Sort posts by titles': Change the sorting method used in the main page to sorting by titles.
 The posts on the main page will be sorted by post title (using standard string comparison).

 ### Category Bar
 Category Bar is located under the Navigation Bar.
+Currently, there are three available categories: react, redux and udacity.
+Category Bar is not visible when creating/editing a post/comment and when displaying the details of a post.
 Category Bar has the following clickable objects.
 - 'Show all categories': Show all posts
-- '["Category name"]': Show all posts under category 'Category name' Currently, there are three available categories: react, redux and udacity.
-Category Bar is not visible when creating/editing a post/comment and when displaying the details of a post.
+- '["Category name"]': Show all posts under category 'Category name'

 ### Posts
 Under the Category Bar, there is a list of posts.
-Each post is displayed in a panel, where
-- The topmost blue part is the post title
-- The text under the title is the post body
-- The part under the text is the post banner
+Each post is displayed in a panel, where the topmost blue part is the post title, the text under the title is the post body and the part under the text is the post banner.

 Each post banner contains (from left to right):
 - a green text displaying the author name
 - a blue text displaying # followed by the category name